 - Certification or endorsement from BPI that you’ll open a bank account.

-If the required initial deposit for your chosen account is lower than the required maintaining balance, you’ll have to deposit the difference within one month after opening your account.
-Failure to do so will lead to deactivation of your BPI savings account.
+If the initial deposit for your chosen account is lower than the required maintaining balance, you’ll have to deposit the difference within one month after opening your account.
+Failure to do so will lead to the deactivation of your BPI savings account.

-3. Visit a BPI or BPI Family Savings branch.
+3. Visit a BPI branch